RustProfi/Systemsoftware/hw5/QnA.md

 ## What problems can occur on module unload?
 Segmentation fault if a pending workqueue entry isn't cancelled.
 ## How would the design of mutual exclusion look like using a spinclock?
+Make use of asm/spinclock.h.
+It'd be very easy just use spin_lock and spin_unlock to protect the critical area.
 ## Which implementation would you prefer, and why?
+The Semaphore implementation.
+In this case we don't need a interrupt context, thus Semaphore is fine.
+In Addition the spinlock uses too much cpu power and should be used for short critical sections only.
 ## Can close and unload unconditionally clean up the resources?